Jean Segura Player Props: Marlins vs. Red Sox

 Jean Segura At The Plate

-- Segura is batting .190 with four doubles, a triple, a home run and 17 walks.
+- Segura has four doubles, a triple, two home runs and 17 walks while batting .195.

-- Segura has picked up a hit in 28 of 59 games this season, with multiple hits 11 times.
+- In 60 games played this year, he has gone deep in just two of them.

-- Segura has driven in a run in nine games this year (15.3%), including two games with multiple runs batted in.
+- In 10 games this year (16.7%), Segura has picked up an RBI, including two games with multiple runs batted in.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.